Is Cereal For Breakfast Healthy?

 WHY IS CEREAL BAD FOR YOU?

-Many healthy-looking and even cereals with ‘healthy’ or ‘natural’ in their name, like mueslis and granolas, are loaded with sugar, providing several teaspoons per serving.
+Let’s start with the sugar content of cereal.
+It’s true that certain cereals do contain very high amounts of sugar.
+If a cereal says ‘sugar’ or ‘honey’ or ‘chocolate’ in the title, it may seem obvious that it’s going to be high in sugar.
+However, many cereals marketed as ‘healthy’ or ‘natural’, like mueslis and granolas, can contain significant amounts of sugar, providing several teaspoons per serving.
 It is always worth checking the label on the back of the packet rather than simply buying into the marketing messages on the front.
 If you’re not familiar with how to work out how much sugar is in your food, you can read our step by step guide here.

 It’s also important to remember that, even if a cereal doesn’t contain a high amount of added sugar, most are still based on processed carbohydrates which break down into simple sugars and behave much the same way.
-More about this later.

-Back to the processed carbohydrates.
 The glycemic index (GI) rates carbohydrate foods on how fast they break down into simple sugars.
 The glycemic index of glucose itself is 100, so the higher the GI of a food, the faster it breaks down into sugar.
 While cereals like Cornflakes and Rice Krispies don’t have a huge amount of sugar added to them, their starchy carbohydrates break down in just the same way.
 Both have a GI of over 70 classing them as ‘high GI’, with Cornflakes coming in at 81.

 HOW MUCH SUGAR IS IN YOUR BREAKFAST?